sypht-team/sypht-java-client/Readme.md

 ```

 ## Installation
-Sypht Java Client is available on maven central:
+Sypht Java Client is available on maven central, add this to your pom.xml:

 ```Xml
 <dependency>